BhavneeshBanga/Jarvis-Ai-virtual-Assistant/README.md

 # JARVIS AI 🤖

-A virtual assistant that can run on your command 🎮
+A virtual assistant that can run on your command 🎮.
-You can tell him to open youtube, spotify, google, and many more😃
+You can tell him to open youtube, spotify, google, and many more😃.